spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 - A host with _AMD64_ (also known as _x86_64_) processor architecture and access to the Internet.
-The host must meet the [minimum requirements](../../clusters/edge/edgeforge-workflow/palette-canvos/build-installer-iso.md#prerequisites) to allow the build of the artifacts and have enough resources to allow the creation of a VM with the following
+The host must meet the [minimum requirements](../../clusters/edge/edgeforge-workflow/palette-canvos/build-installer-iso.md#prerequisites) to build the artifacts and allow the creation of a VM with the following
   specifications:
   - 2 CPU
   - 8 GB memory